 Got a future teacher in your family?
 Still haven’t bought them a present?
-CM is about to be your savior: These 15 gifts are sure to make you teacher’s pet.
+CM is about to be your savior: These 15 gifts for new teachers are sure to land you an A+.

-Check out 10 gifts for teachers they’ll love more than school holidays.
+Check out 10 gifts for new teachers they’ll love more than school holidays.

 1. A Tote Bag